ivan-hc/AM/README.md

 You can consult basic information, links to sites and sources used through the related `am -a $PROGRAM` command or by clicking [here](https://github.com/ivan-hc/AM-application-manager/tree/main/programs/.about).

-# Programs intended for rolling release distributions only
+# Programs that require an updated version of GLIBC
 Although the main part of the available applications work correctly even on older GNU/Linux distributions, for now the following programs compiled with pkg2appimage require [the latest versions of GLIBC](https://www.gnu.org/software/libc/):

     - abiword